The Beatles' rooftop concert: Legacy

-In The Simpsons 1993 fifth season episode "Homer's Barbershop Quartet", the Be Sharps (Homer, Apu, Barney and Principal Skinner) perform a rendition of one of their previous hits, "Baby on Board", on the rooftop of Moe's Tavern.
-George Harrison, who guest-starred in the episode, is shown saying dismissively, "It's been done!"
-As the song ends and the credits begin, Homer repeats John Lennon's phrase about passing the audition and everyone laughs, including Barney until he says, "I don't get it."
+In The Simpsons 1993 fifth-season episode "Homer's Barbershop Quartet", the Be Sharps (Homer, Apu, Barney and Principal Skinner) perform a rendition of one of their previous hits, "Baby on Board", on the rooftop of Moe's Tavern.
+Harrison, who guest-starred in the episode, is shown driving by the tavern in his limousine, briefly looks out the window at the scene and dismissively says: "It's been done!" before driving off.
+As the song ends and the episode end credits roll, Homer repeats Lennon's famous end quip about "passing the audition" and everyone laughs, including Barney, until he says, "I don't get it."

-In the 2007 film Across The Universe, a musical made up entirely of Beatles' music, Sadie's band performs a rooftop concert in New York City which mimics the original.
+In the 2007 film Across the Universe, a musical made up of Beatles music, Sadie's band performs a rooftop concert in New York City that mimics the original.
 It is interrupted and closed down by the New York Police Department.

 The music video for Kazuyoshi Saito's 2010 song "Zutto Suki Datta" faithfully recreates the rooftop performance of "Get Back" with Saito as McCartney, Lily Franky as Lennon, Hiroyuki Kobori as Harrison, and Gaku Hamada as Starr.
 It won Best Male Video at the 2011 Space Shower Music Video Awards.

-U2 made homage to The Beatles and this concert in their video for "Where the Streets Have No Name", which featured a similar rooftop concert in Los Angeles, 1987.
+U2 paid homage to the Beatles and this concert in their 1987 video for "Where the Streets Have No Name", which featured a similar rooftop concert in Los Angeles.
+To promote the release of their 2009 album No Line on the Horizon, they performed a rooftop concert atop the BBC's Broadcasting House.

-Manchester indie band James performed a similar rooftop gig on the twenty-second anniversary of the Beatles' version (30 January 1991) on top of the Piccadilly hotel.
-The band performed five songs, before having to end the set reputedly because Larry Gott's fingers had become frozen to his fretboard.
+Manchester indie band James performed a similar rooftop gig on the 22nd anniversary of the Beatles' version (30 January 1991) atop the Piccadilly hotel.
+The band performed five songs before ending the set, reputedly because Larry Gott's fingers had become frozen to his fretboard.

 McCartney played a surprise mini-concert in midtown Manhattan from the top of the marquee of the Ed Sullivan Theater on 15 July 2009, where he was recording a performance for the Late Show with David Letterman.
-News of the event spread via Twitter and word of mouth, and nearby street corners were closed off to accommodate fans for the set.
+News of the event spread via Twitter and word of mouth, and nearby street corners were closed off to accommodate the crowd.